JPElectron/Split-Single-Phase-Energy-Meter-to-LED-digits/README.md

         count.dat
-        count.exe (in this build, when run without paramaters, it simply displays whatever number is in count.dat) count.ini (update with the correct COM port and number of digits) update.bat
+        count.exe (in this build, when run without paramaters, it simply displays whatever number is in count.dat) count.ini (edit with the correct COM port and number of digits) update.bat (edit with the IP of your Energy Meter)

 - Copy the following CURL files (you can get these at https://curl.haxx.se/windows/)